24/7 on-demand availability / safer life at home

 Measured support

-LEA can remind; LEO separates routine, unknown state and a need for a human check.
+A calm prompt can remind; routine, unknown state and the need for a human check stay separated.

 Unclear distress context with human handoff